schnaggelz/rpi-nxt2/README.md

 However, ARM low-level programming is more fun for me.
 So I experiment with own bare-metal firmware on the NXT (for sensor/actuator servicing) and control software on the Raspberry Pi (for the algorithms).

-Long-term goal: Raspberry Pi4 (or: Pi3, Pi Zero2, ...) solving a Rubik's cube via Python/OpenCV and then controlling the NXT to physically solve it.
+Long-term goal: Raspberry Pi4 (or: Pi 3, Pi Zero 2 W) solving a Rubik's cube via Python/OpenCV and then controlling the NXT to physically solve it.

 ## Credits